ShenduoZhang/shenduo.icu/index.md

 ## Publication

-Nothing yet.
+Still nothing yet.
+But you can check **[this](https://www.youtube.com/watch?v=dQw4w9WgXcQ)** amazing and yet easy to understand introduction of what my research is about!

 ## Push me

 I use a private repository to store all my homework tex files.
 But you can see my commit frequency in the following images.
-This is an indication of my current load and if I've been working.
+This is an indication of my current homework load.

 <img src="http://ghchart.rshah.org/martyrzsd" alt="Shenduo's github history" />